nullberg/drive-talk/README.md

 # Simple Google Drive API implementation

+## Overview

-This project is a simple Python framework to get started with the Google Drive API.
+It can be a bit tricky to get started with the Google Drive API.
+This project provides a simple framework in Python to get started.

+## Setup

 First you need to obtain a 'credentials.json' file and 'client_secret.json' file.

-This is possible by enabling the Drive API in this link: https://developers.google.com/drive/api/v3/quickstart/python
+This is possible by enabling the Drive API in this link:
+https://developers.google.com/drive/api/v3/quickstart/python

+## Code

+Foo bar.